 An unsuccessful enrollment could occur if the information on the application form was inaccurate or incorrect.
-If the passport or visa are close to the expiration date could be an issue during the enrollment.
+If the passport or visa is close to the expiration date, this could be an issue during the enrollment.
 Make sure that the passport has a validity of at least six months from the date of arrival in the U.S.

 Bear in mind that the EVUS application form has a series of security questions.
-If a third party will enroll on the EVUS on your behalf, make sure that they are informed about your health situation and personal history.
+If a third party will enroll with EVUS on your behalf, make sure that they are informed about your health situation and personal history.

-As a chinese citizen who wishes to travel the USA you will always be expected to enroll with the EVUS and update your information.
+As a Chinese citizen who wishes to travel to the USA you will always be expected to enroll with EVUS and update your information.
 This is an obligatory requirement established in November 2016.